MuhammadMoiz20/PKI_Cloud_Solution/README.md

 ![25 PKI cosc55 diagram moiz ramsey drawio](https://github.com/user-attachments/assets/76a3deaa-ded5-4f4f-965e-2a382d9e44d6)

-Here is a screenshot of the PKI working successfully, allowing a webserver to recognize another as certified by the organization ("SSL Verify OK"):
+Here is a screenshot of the PKI working successfully, allowing a webserver to recognize another as certified by the organization ("SSL Certificate Verify OK"):

 <img width="350" alt="Screenshot 2024-08-25 at 5 51 15 PM" src="https://github.com/user-attachments/assets/89e2f4b4-bd83-4816-a1bb-de9301fdf2f4">